 Robert Botne (email@example.com)

-Chair and Professor of Linguistics.
+Professor of Linguistics.
 Member of African Studies Program faculty.
 Ph.D., Northwestern University, 1981.
 African languages, Bantu, tense/aspect/modality systems, morphology, comparative linguistics, lexical semantics of verbs.

 Lecturer in Linguistics.
 Ph.D., Northwestern University, 2006.
 Language processing and acquisition, word learning, syntax-semantics interface, language and cognition.